securitybunker/databunker/README.md

 curl -s http://localhost:3000/v1/sys/backup -H "X-Bunker-Token: $TOKEN" -o backup.sql
 ```

-## What about replication?
+## Does your product multi-master solution?

-Replication is supported in **Data Bunker Enterprise version** using the backend **MongoDB database**.
+Multi-master solution or basically multiple instances of the databunker service is supported in **Data Bunker
+Enterprise version** running on AWS cloud.
+The product is using AWS Aurora PostgreSQL database at the backen.

-Open source version is using local sqlite3 database that does not supports replication.
+Open source version is using local **sqlite3** database that does not supports replication.
 You can easily backup it
 using API call and restore.
-We decided to use sqlite3 as as it provides zero effort from customer to start using
+We are using sqlite3 as as it provides zero effort from customer to start using
 our product.

 ## Can my DBA tune database performance characteristics?

 Almost all Data Bunker requests are using database level indexes when performing API calls.
 We would love your DBA to check product database schema for improvements.
 If we are missing something let us know.
-We are using sqlite3 in open source version and PostgreSQL in enterprive version.
-You can easily backup sqlite3
+We are using **sqlite3** in open source version and **Aurora PostgreSQL** in enterprive version.
+You can easily backup
-database and view it's structure.
+sqlite3 database and view it's structure.

 ## What is the difference between tokenization solution XXX and Data Bunker?